igrishaev/farseer/README.md

 ## RPC Handler

-The basic `com.github.igrishaev/farseer-handler` package provies an implementation of RPC protocol without a transport level.
+The basic `com.github.igrishaev/farseer-handler` package provides an implementation of RPC protocol without a transport level.
 This means, you only define the RPC handlers and specs no matter where the data comes from.
 There are additional packages that bring HTTP transport for the handler you built.